aekazakov/genome-depot/README.md

 activate virtual environment (source /path/to/virtualenv/bin/activate)

-cd cgcms/CGCMS/genomebrowser
+cd genomedepot/apps/mygenomes/genome-depot/genomebrowser

 python manage.py import_genomes -i genomes.txt

 Input file
 Depending on the number of genomes, this command may run from several hours to several days.
 After that, you should see the genomes on the web site.

-In the process of genome import, CGCMS annotation pipeline runs eggnog-mapper to generate EggNOG, KEGG, GO, EC, TC, CAZy and COG mappings for all proteins annotated in the input file.
+In the process of genome import, GenomeDepot annotation pipeline runs eggnog-mapper to generate EggNOG, KEGG, GO, EC, TC, CAZy and COG mappings for all proteins annotated in the input file.
 The pipeline predicts operons with POEM, maps Pfam domains with hmmsearch and generates functional annotations with several annotation tools.

 ## Genome import from admin panel